Back to California

 Reporting mechanism: child sexual abuse material.

-This bill would instead make a social media company liable to a depicted individual, as defined, for actual and statutory damages.
+This bill would instead make a social media company liable to a depicted individual, as defined, for actual and statutory damages, as provided.
 The bill would also impose a civil penalty on a noncomplying company to be collected in a civil action by certain public attorneys, including the Attorney General.

 This bill would require any penalty collected in a civil action by the Attorney General under these provisions to be deposited into the Survivor Support Fund.